 \subsection{Intersections in the symmetric product}

-We define elementary intersections between two strands: they are local descriptions for intersections counting towards $u\cdot \Delta$ which do not lift along the projection to the symmetric product.
+We define elementary intersections between two strands: they are local descriptions for intersections counting towards $u\cdot \Delta$ which do not admit a lift to the cartesian product.
 The goal of this section is to prove that elementary intersections are transverse in the symmetric product, and may thus be used to compute the intersection product with the diagonal.
 First off, let us reduce the computation of the intersection product to counting the intersections between two strands.